ezatmm5572/Test-cases-management-system-ITI-final-project-/README.md

 - *Add Test Cases Page*
   - Allows adding new test cases with details.
+  - Stores all data using *localStorage*.

 - *View Test Cases Page*
-  - Lists all added test cases.
+  - Lists all added test cases from *localStorage*.
   - Provides the option to *delete all test cases* at once.

 - *Layout Components*